zingeroff/luckyburger-product-mix-project/README.md

 # LuckyBurger Product Mix Shift Analysis

 ## Project Overview
-This project shows how a change in product sales mix affected revenue and average check at LuckyBurger, a restaurant chain with 5 locations in Moscow.
+This project shows how a change in product sales mix affected revenue and average check at LuckyBurger, a restaurant chain with 5 locations.

 From 2015 to 2017, we noticed that the number of burgers sold was growing.
 But at the same time, revenue and profits were going down.
 I wanted to understand why this happened and how customer behavior changed.